JalexSocial/rizzy.docs/content/docs/components/content.md

   noindex: false # false (default) or true
 ---

-This guide introduces two Razor components specifically designed to integrate with Htmx for dynamic content rendering within ASP.NET applications.
-These components are `RzPage` and `RzPartial`, facilitating the creation of both full and partial views with dynamic component rendering capabilities.
+This guide introduces two Razor components specifically designed to integrate with Htmx for content rendering within ASP.NET applications.
+These components are `RzPage` and `RzPartial`.
+Both are used by Rizzy to render Blazor components as full pages or partial HTML fragments in response to requests, often initiated by HTMX.

 {{< callout context="caution" title="Caution" icon="alert-triangle" >}}
 It is not typical that you will need to invoke either of these two components directly.
 This documentation is provided simply to describe how they